7 reasons why your structured data isn’t showing in search

 - A URL pointing to the video thumbnail image file

-To make sure that your images are rendering properly, check the “Preview” feature of Google’s Structured Data Testing Tool.
+To make sure that your images are rendering properly, check the “Preview” feature of Google’s Rich Results Test Tool.
 This will spin up a mockup of the rich snippet based on the URL or structured data that you provide it.

 If the picture is correctly configured, it will show up in the Preview rendering.
 If not, continue to the next section to find out why your structured data may not be showing up in search listings.